ERROR - Updated 2026-06-25

 Why Unexpected token < in JSON at position 0 usually means your API returned HTML, not JSON, and how to debug it.

-Open JSON Error DoctorQuick Answer
+Open JSON Formatter & Error CheckerQuick Answer

 Unexpected token < in JSON at position 0 usually means the response starts with <, so the parser is seeing HTML instead of JSON.
 Common causes include a 404 page, a login page, a server error page, or a development proxy returning the front-end app.
 Debug the HTTP response before changing JSON syntax.